 I am a PhD Student of Usask in Chemistry Department.
 I work with Dr. Christopher Phenix and Dr. Eric Price studying the enzymatic cleavable linkers for Antibody Drug Conjugate.
 I earned my MSc. degree at University of Puerto Rico developing anticancer compounds and worked as research assistant at International Center of Tropical Agriculture.
 I am a friendly woman from Colombia that likes to dance salsa music, traveling, hiking, biking and swimming.

-Seminar Series Coordinator
+Events and Seminar Series Coordinators

 I am a second year Master of Science student at the UofS and I am carrying out research in the area of medicinal chemistry.
 My research involves synthesizing compounds that can serve as therapeutics or diagnostics for Parkinson’s disease.
 I am also the design and media officer for American Association of Pharmaceutical Scientists (AAPS) Uof S chapter and graduate student representative for Nigerian Students Association (NSA).
 I enjoy watching and playing basketball, blogging, reading and listening to music.